helmo2019/buildmc/docs/api/project.md

 ## Build Script

 The build script is simply a regular Python 3 script that uses the BuildMC API.
-Generally, it should contain at least this code:
+Here is an example build script:

 ```python
 from buildmc import api, main